wzq016/MOGANED-Implementation/README.md

 All parameters are in ```constant.py```, you can modify them as you wish.

+To run it on MAVEN Dataset, see [MAVEN dataset repo](https://github.com/THU-KEG/MAVEN-dataset/).

 # Dataset
 Due to license limitation, we can't distribute datasets directly, please download the dataset by yourself.
 The download link is given in **Usage** part.